 • Expiration and revocation: DRM can set time-based limitations, automatically revoking access after a license expires.

-Benefits of digital rights management software
+Benefits of Digital Rights Management software

 Digital media play a central role in brand strategy, customer engagement, and operational processes.

 Without DRM, valuable copyrighted content is vulnerable to misuse, unauthorized duplication, or non-compliance with copyright laws, which can jeopardize brand consistency, intellectual property, and legal standing.
+Here are some of the benefits of DRM:

 1. Protects intellectual property